hyperledger/fabric/docs/source/build_network.rst

 After we run the ``cryptogen`` tool, the generated certificates and keys will be saved to a folder titled ``crypto-config``.
 Note that the ``crypto-config.yaml`` file lists five orderers as being tied to the orderer organization.
-While the ``cryptogen`` tool will create certificates for all five of these orderers, unless the Raft or Kafka ordering services are being used, only one of these orderers will be used in a Solo ordering service implementation and be used to create the system channel and ``mychannel``.
+While the ``cryptogen`` tool will create certificates for all five of these orderers.
+These orderers will be used in a etcdraft ordering service implementation and be used to create the system channel and ``mychannel``.

 Configuration Transaction Generator